 What is a conservation bank?

 A conservation bank is a parcel of land containing significant natural resource values that are conserved and managed.
-This is done for an endangered or sensitive species, typically in perpetuity, pursuant to the Endangered Species Act (ESA).
-The bank is protected through a series of deed restrictions or conservation easements, managed according to an adaptive Long-Term Management Plan (LTMP) and funded through a non-wasting endowment account.
+This is done for an endangered or sensitive species, typically in perpetuity, according to the Endangered Species Act (ESA).
+The bank is protected through a series of deed restrictions or conservation easements, managed according to an adaptive Long-Term Management Plan (LTMP), and funded through a non-wasting endowment account.
 The bank is operated by a bank sponsor and receives habitat credits to satisfy the mitigation requirements within the bank’s Geographic Service Area (GSA).

 What is the purpose of a conservation bank?